amrbahnas/frontend-nextjs-ecommerce/SEO-GUIDE.md

-# SEO Implementation Guide for Shope-Amr E-commerce
+# SEO Implementation Guide for store-Amr E-commerce

 ## Table of Contents